chanhman/walkthedog/README.md

 - Next.js (https://nextjs.org/): versatile setup configurations and its ability to run on both the client and server sides, built-in support for TypeScript, various styling methods like CSS Modules, and integrated routing, reducing the need for extensive configuration.
 For instance, if I were to use React or Create React App alone, I would have to install and configure those tools separately.
 - TypeScript (https://www.typescriptlang.org/): For typing and intellisense, creates documentation of what components accepts.
-- CSS Modules (https://github.com/css-modules/css-modules): Initially keeping the CSS simple, auto class name generation, no need to learn a specific way to write CSS (For example Tailwind).
-Other methods will be introduced as the application grows.
+- Tailwind (https://tailwindui.com/): Initially keeping the CSS simple and making the initial prototyping fast

 ### Backend